iuliaferoli/github-pages/index.md

----
-title: # Simple Flask Integration for an Elastic Semantic Search App
+# Simple Flask Integration for an Elastic Semantic Search App
----

-## Have you been on any websites without a search function lately?
+### Have you been on any websites without a search function lately?
 How about ones that didn't allow for typos, synonyms, or "I forgot the exact word but I'm looking for something to do with these themes?".
 Probably not... or if you did it was likely a frustrating experience.

 Semantic (or vector) Search is becoming ubiquitous in the way we interact with the internet - we're always looking for something, and we want to find it no matter how bad we may be at formulating what it is!

-## Enter Elasticsearch.
+### Enter Elasticsearch.

 With the Lucene-based engine you can quickly build an [index](https://www.elastic.co/guide/en/elasticsearch/reference/current/documents-indices.html) of documents (be it numbers, words, images, or sound) and start searching through them based on various filters, aggregations, and fancy new-age models like [ELSER](https://www.elastic.co/guide/en/machine-learning/current/ml-nlp-elser.html).